awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_create.md

 ------

 If you change the email address of the management account, the account's status reverts to "email unverified," and you must complete the verification process for your new email address\.

+**Note**
+If you invited accounts to join your organization before you changed the management account's email address and those invitations have not yet been accepted, they can’t be accepted until you verify the management account’s new email address\.
+Use the previous procedure to resend the verification request\.
+After you complete the process by responding to the email, your invited accounts can accept the invitations\.